imknown/SamsungLeadingMarginSpanBug/README.md

 # LeadingMarginSpan bug in JP or KR Locale on OneUI

-When first system language list is Japanese or Korean,
-or explicitly set the locale language to Japanese or Korean,
-the follow code using LeadingMarginSpan leads the bug.
+Go to the "Language" page in the "Settings".
+Make sure **ONLY ONE** Japanese or Korean is in the language list.
+Apply the settings then go back to the demo app page.
+You can confirm the current language the in ActionBar title.
-However, Chinese is ok.
-It is magical.
+(P.S.: However, Chinese is ok.
+It is magical.)

 This issue can be **100%** reproduced on any Samsung phone
-using OneUI 1, 2 and 3 (refs to the Android 9, 10, and 11).
+using OneUI 1, 2 and 3 (reffed to the Android 9, 10, and 11).
-There is no such issue on pure AOSP (5~11).
+There is no such issue on pure AOSP (5 ~ 11),
 or any other OEM bands StockROM like Sony, Xiaomi, etc.